ldesousa/geopython-workshop/web/docs/index.md

 The workshop should run on http://127.0.0.1:8888?token="token" but in some cases this may not work.
 In that case you could also try http://0.0.0.0:8888?token="token".

+### MacOS Monterey issue

+There is an issue with MacOS Monterey where the port 5000 is already used and therefore conflicting with that one used by pygeoapi.
+If you are facing this error `OSError: [Errno 48] Address already in use` then your machine is affected.
+To overcome the issue you can disable the *Airplay Receiver* from `System Preferences->Sharing` of your MacOS (detailed description in this blog [post](https://progressstory.com/tech/port-5000-already-in-use-macos-monterey-issue/)).

 ## No Docker Installed?